8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20240115/content.md

 I have fixed recurring events related to reconciling accounts that go off when each institution releases new statements because humans haven't standardized on that, which makes sense.
 After all, we haven't standardized it.
 I'm sure there's a negative impact I'm not considering here, but still.
 These won't change.

 These changes should keep me from being pickled by an employer or client because mentally, the flow and the center of that flow will be less time-, employer-, and paycheck-bound.

+I’m also going to modify these articles to biweekly on Fridays.
+This way there are always 24 articles per year, and all financial-related things happen around the same day of the week.

 If you'd like to read about this hypothesis, please feel free; otherwise, I'm already impressed you stuck around this long.